nagvbt/nagvbt.github.io/blog/2012-07-08-basics-of-activex-controls.md

 **ActiveX Control Methods** There are two types of methods 1.Stock methods 2.Custom methods

-1.Stock methods The COleControl provides the stock methods implementation. there are only two stock properties DoClick() - fires an event from the control Refresh() - updates the control appearence
+1.Stock methods The COleControl provides the stock methods implementation. there are only two stock properties DoClick() - fires an event from the control Refresh() - updates the control appearance

 2.Custom methods Custom methods are the methods which are specific to the control.